Anishinaabek Caucus of the Michigan Democratic Party logo

 Kyle White is a professor of Environment & Sustainability & George Willis Pack Professor at the University of Michigan who is fighting Line 5.

-Nichole Biber is a Little Traverse Bay Bands of Odawa Indians citizen.
+Nancy is a citizen of the Little Traverse Bay Bands of Odawa Indians.